mikedh/trimesh/docs/guides/nricp.md

 The number of iterations is determined by the length of the `steps` argument. `steps` should be an iterable of five floats iterables  `[[wc_1, wi_1, ws_1, wl_1, wn_1], ..., [wc_n, wi_n, ws_n, wl_n, wn_n]]`.
 The floats should correspond to $w_C, w_I, w_S, w_L$ and $w_N$.
 The extra weight $w_N$ is related to outlier robustness.

 ### Robustness to outliers
 The target geometry can be noisy or incomplete which can lead to bad closest points $\mathbf{c}$.
 To remedy this issue, the linear equations related to $E_C$ are also weighted by *closest point validity weights*.
-First, if the distance to the closest point greater than the user specified treshold `distance_treshold`, the corresponding linear equations are multiplied by 0 (*i.e.* removed).
+First, if the distance to the closest point greater than the user specified threshold `distance_threshold`, the corresponding linear equations are multiplied by 0 (*i.e.* removed).
 Second, one may need the normals at the source mesh vertices and the normals at target geoemtry closest points to coincide.
 We use the dot product to the power $w_N$ to determine if normals are well aligned and use it to weight the linear equations.
 Eventually, the *closest point validity weights* are :

 $$
 \boldsymbol{\alpha}=\left[